 ‘High Cost of Living’

-Man, That Lonesome Song was packed with an unbelievable tracklist, including “High Cost of Living.”
+Man, That Lonesome Song was packed with an unbelievable track list, including “High Cost of Living.”
 The album was nominated for Best County Album at the 2008 Grammy Awards.
-However, it was bested by George Strait’s Troubadour.
+However, George Strait’s Troubadour bested the album.
 In addition, “High Cost of Living,” which Jamey penned with James T. Slater, was nominated for Best Male Country Vocal Performance and Best Country Song at the 2009 Grammy Awards.
-The tune features one helluva lyric: “The high cost of livin’ / Ain’t nothing like the cost of livin’ high.”
+Of course, the tune features one helluva lyric: “The high cost of livin’ / Ain’t nothing like the cost of livin’ high.”